 Program entry requirements

 An Australian undergraduate degree or its equivalent, in a discipline other than Education.

 All applicants who did not complete their initial tertiary qualification in English at an approved institution in Australia, Canada, New Zealand, the Republic of Ireland, the United Kingdom or the United States of America need to complete an English test.

-Successful applicants are required to complete a Working with Children Check prior to commencing the course.
+Successful applicants will be required to complete a valid Working With Children Check prior to commencing this course.